poncema4/Aliens-Attack/README.md

 # Aliens-Attack
 > Language: Racket

-This is a sub-version of the retro game more commonly known as "Space Invader"
+This is a sub-version of the retro game more commonly known as "Space Invader", and has the main goal of shooting and defeating all the aliens on the screen, letting the player win, the game is over when the aliens are in the last row as the rocket.

 ________________________________________________________________________________
 Instructions for player: